 Font formatting is particularly useful for Charts, an introduction to charts can be found here.

-There are a couple of ways to do this.
-If you know the size of the font you want you can select it from the font size box.
+If you know the size of the font you want, you can select it from the font size box in the home tab.
 See picture below to see where.

-If you are unsure of the size you would like, next to the drop down font size box there are two letter A’s.
-One larger with an up arrow next to it and one slightly smaller with a down arrow next to it.
-These buttons will change the font up and down one size each click.
-To change your font size, hightlight the cells and then either choose the font size from the drop down list or click on the relevant ‘A’ button until you reach the desired size.
+Next to the drop-down font size box, there are two letter A’s.
+One is larger with an up arrow next to it and one slightly smaller with a down arrow next to it.
+These buttons will decrease and increase font size with one click.
+This is a quick way to change the font size.
+Just select the cell and then either choose the font size from the drop-down list in the home tab, or click on the relevant ‘A’ button until you reach the desired size.

-The picture above shows where you can do certain things:
+The picture above shows the font group within the Home tab and highlights where you can do certain things: